Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches: Introduction

-In this paper, we present a robust data analysis pipeline to extract significant events of transient astrometric lensing on single stars, along with associated software tools and a procedure to generate faithful mock catalogs of compact objects in the Milky Way.
+In this paper, we present a robust data analysis pipeline to extract significant events of transient astrometric lensing on single stars, along with associated software tools and a procedure to generate faithful mock catalogs of compact objects in the MW.
 Our pipeline is developed with \textit{Gaia}'s fourth data release (DR4) in mind, but is applicable with minor modifications to other astrometric data sets (e.g.~HSTPROMO~\cite{van2013local} and~PHAT~\cite{dalcanton2012panchromatic}).
-Our robust and near-optimal data analysis pipeline is projected to detect several isolated astrophysical black holes in the Milky Way (and perhaps other compact remnants such as neutron stars and white dwarfs), while having leading sensitivity to compact dark matter objects with masses between $1\,M_\odot$ and $10^3\,M_\odot$.
+Our robust and near-optimal data analysis pipeline is projected to detect several isolated astrophysical BHs in the MW (and perhaps other compact remnants such as neutron stars and white dwarfs), while having leading sensitivity to compact DM objects with masses between $1\,M_\odot$ and $10^3\,M_\odot$.

-In related work, ref.~\cite{Verma} expanded on the sensitivity estimates of ref.~\cite{Tilburg_2018} by projecting the sensitivity of \textit{Gaia} time series data to PBHs using a probabilistic model.
-In this work, we faithfully produce mock data sets mimicking the \textit{Gaia} time series data which include not just statistical noise, but also backgrounds from astrophysical black holes and from binary systems.
+In related work, ref.~\cite{Verma} expanded on the sensitivity estimates of ref.~\cite{van2018halometry} by projecting the sensitivity of \textit{Gaia} time series data to PBHs using a probabilistic model, and ref.~\cite{Jab_o_ska_2022} reported the possible presence of a dark point-like lens in the observation of a single Gaia Data Release 3 (DR3) source based on a poor astrometric model fit.
+In this work, we faithfully produce mock data sets mimicking \textit{Gaia} DR4 time series data which include not just statistical noise, but also backgrounds from astrophysical BHs and from binary systems.
 Additionally, we create an analysis pipeline that can be applied to \textit{Gaia} DR4.

 In section~\ref{sec:dynamics}, we review the basics of astrometric observations and data products in \textit{Gaia}, and how they can be affected by lensing dynamics.
 Section~\ref{sec:catalog} details the generation of our realistic mock catalogs, while section~\ref{sec:analysis} describes the steps in our data analysis.
 The results of data analyses on our mock catalogs are presented in section~\ref{sec:results}, and we conclude in section~\ref{sec:conclusions}.
 Supporting materials such as derivations, extra plots, and minor results can be found in appendices~\ref{sec:extended}--\ref{sec:pbh_estimate}.
 The data and code are available on GitHub (\githubmaster), with links (\nbicon) below each figure.